Chinese Medicine - Alternative Medicine

 Chinese Diagnosis of the Patient

-So many references to Asian medicine either teach traditional theory or list the common herbs but you need to understand the concept of Chinese medicine.
+So many references to Asian medicine either teach traditional theory, or they list the common herbs, but you need to understand the concept of Chinese medicine.
 Less is taught about diagnosis, so there is a gulf between your discomfort and the proper herbs for treatment.
 It is your present condition and vital energy that must determine the choice of herbs.

 Evaluation of Patient and Choice of Treatment

-Standard Chinese Herbal Material Medica tests list more than 500 herbs and there are websites that explain the benefits of these herbs.
+Standard Chinese Herbal Material Medical tests list more than 500 herbs, and there are websites that explain the benefits of these herbs.
 Many factors are involved in the effective selection of herbs: